stochasticats/imdb-review-sentiment-classifier/README.md

-# IMDb Movie Review Sentinment Classifier
+# IMDb Movie Review Sentiment Classifier
 Deep learning model in Keras used to classify sentiment on movie reviews from IMDb.
 This repo is still a work in progress.

 To do: